-The Brussels International Film Festival, known as the « FIFB », aims to offer a wide audience the discovery of new authors, filmmakers, new countries, new themes from all over the world.
+The » Festival International du Film de Bruxelles », known as the FIFB, aims to offer to a wide audience the discovery of new authors, filmmakers, new countries, new themes from all over the world.

-The FIFB also aims to keep abreast of new trends in technology and digital technology to make them discover the young and the less young public.
+The FIFB also aims to keep ahead of new trends in technology and digital technology to show them to the young and the less young public.

 The FIFB is:

 - 10 films and 10 short films in international competition